 Nothing compulsory, but we do recommend protection against malaria, hepatitis A, tetanus, typhoid and polio.
 Please note that all travellers aged over 9 months old that have travelled from or have transitted via a country with a risk of yellow fever transmission, will need to present a Yellow Fever certificate at immigration/borders in Namibia for inspection.
 Consult your travel clinic for latest advice on different prophylaxis available against malaria.
 Travellers may wish to immunise themselves against meningitis.
+Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at http://www.explore.co.uk/Travelhealth/ and from your local healthcare provider.
-Visa and vaccination requirements are subject to change and should be confirmed before departure.
+Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.